PSI-Lab/alice-sandbox/meetings/2021_02_02/README.md

 array method (implemented as part of predictor class):

-- to be implemented: only half of the patches needs to be evaluated! (upper triangular)
+- to be implemented: only half of the patches needs to be evaluated! (upper triangular) For each patch, check the 'output coordinate', if it's top right corner belongs to the lower triangular matrix, the whole patch is within the lower triangular matrix, then we can safely skip that patch.